estnltk/maltparser_training/readme.md

  * `--F <finalOptionsFile>` -- *final configuration file* (`finalOptionsFile.xml`) with path (Default: `None`);
  * `--f <feature_model_file>` --  *feature model XML file* with path (Default: `None`);

 The script needs to be executed in a directory that contains `MaltEval.jar`, and also `maltparser-1.8.jar`, alternatively, MaltParser Jar file can be specified via command line argument `--m`.

+Note:

+* For executing JAR files, the script uses a Java VM accessible from the command line.
+Again, it is advisable [to use a 64bit JVM instead of a 32bit JVM](http://www.oracle.com/technetwork/java/hotspotfaq-138619.html#gc_heap_32bit).

 Example: training MaltParser on the training set with the final configuration from `maltoptimizer-1.0.3\malt-opt-results-1-w-cv\finalOptionsFile.xml`, feature model from file `maltoptimizer-1.0.3\malt-opt-results-1-w-cv\addInputFEATS0.xml`, naming the model to `estnltkECG-1` and evaluating it on the test set: